If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Both companies teach languages in a repetitive manner.
 The lessons are very similar across all levels, and you’ll almost certainly find yourself bored at some point.

-I think that’s especially true for Rosetta Stone.
-The constant dragging and dropping of pictures and captions would make it unbearable for me to study this way long-term.
+This is especially true for Rosetta Stone.
+The constant dragging and dropping of pictures and captions could make it unbearable to study this way long-term.

-Although Pimsleur would also get boring, I found that its lessons forced me to be very active and constantly speaking.
-Since I study a language so that I can speak it, the fact that the lessons have lots of speaking makes the repetition more bearable.
+Although Pimsleur could also get boring, its lessons force you to actively engage and speak out loud regularly.
+The fact that the lessons have lots of speaking makes the repetition more bearable.
 Plus, you’re not simply repeating, you have to form your own sentences.

 How do Pimsleur and Rosetta Stone differ?